Our Priorities

 We are dedicated to building programs and partnerships that elevate community health by dismantling barriers to care and providing fair opportunities for all individuals to achieve optimal health.
 Our initiatives aim to inspire a more equitable healthcare landscape for everyone.

-Significant health disparities exist in Nashville, particularly impacting the Black community, with nearly half of African American adults diagnosed with high blood pressure compared to just 27% of white non-Hispanic adults; this disparity is further highlighted by higher rates of infant mortality among Black infants in Davidson County compared to white infants, with reports showing a rate of 12.6 per 1,000 live births for Black infants versus 4.2 for white infants.
+STAT: Significant health disparities exist in Nashville, particularly impacting the Black community, with nearly half of African American adults diagnosed with high blood pressure compared to just 27% of white non-Hispanic adults; this disparity is further highlighted by higher rates of infant mortality among Black infants in Davidson County compared to white infants, with reports showing a rate of 12.6 per 1,000 live births for Black infants versus 4.2 for white infants.

 Graphs indication racial health inequities